saucelabs/sauce-docs/docs/web-apps/automated-testing/_partials/_advanced.md

+### Environment Variable Expansion

+All values in your saucectl configuration support environment variable expansion. `$var` in your config.yml will be replaced according to your shell's environment variables.
+References to undefined variables will be replaced with an empty string.

 ### Predefined Environment Variables

 If you're running a test script where you need to communicate a Sauce Labs Job ID to a third-party tool, use the `SAUCE_JOB_ID` environment variable to reference it.